 Gift Aid Small Donation Scheme

-The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash and contactless donations of £20 or less up to a threshold of £8,000 of donated income per tax year per church.
+The Gift Aid Small Donations Scheme (GASDS) allows parishes to claim a Gift-Aid style repayment to be received on small cash and contactless donations of £30 or less (from April 2019, in tax years prior to this the limit was £20) up to a threshold of £8,000 of donated income per tax year per church.
 (The £8,000 threshold applies from the 2016/17 tax year – the limit for prior years was £5,000)

 For full details on GASDS visit: http://www.parishresources.org.uk/giftaid/smalldonations/